 1. Are your company projects large enough to justify the investment?

-There’s the cost of hiring one full-time project manager, then, there’s the cost of fully implementing a new project management program throughout your company.
-Add in other team members and surrounding infrastructure, and you’ll start to see the whole picture.
+There’s the cost of hiring a full-time project manager, then there’s the cost of implementing a new project management program throughout your company.

 Look at your budgets and make sure the PMO is an investment your company can justify.